The Old Testament Law was to point out the people's sins and to show them it is impossible to please God by trying to obey all His laws.

 The beginning of the New Testament, (New Covenant) brought over six hundred Old Testament Ceremonial Laws to an end; Leaving the civil to guide man’s conduct, and moral laws (including the Ten Commandments) to identify what God considers to be a sin.

-There has been much debate over these laws, but, for the Christian, the civil and moral laws are to reveal the nature and will of God, and how people are to live.
+There has been much debate over these laws, and how they apply.
+For the Christian, the civil and moral laws reveal the nature and will of God, and how people are to live.

 (The Apostle Paul, Gal 3:18-19, ESV).

-The covenant with Abraham shows that faith is the only way to be saved and enter into Heaven.
+The Covenant with Abraham shows that faith is the only way to enter into Heaven.
 God's promise to Abraham was through faith, while the Old Law focuses on actions.
-Faith does not do away with the law; but the more we know God, the more we see how sinful we are
+Faith does not do away with the law; but the more we know God, the more obvious our sins become.

 Christians are to depend on their faith in Christ alone for salvation.
 In fact, Christ is the only way given for mankind to enter into Heaven.
 (1 Tim 2:5)

-The Old Testament Law identifies sin and teaches the need for salvation; God's grace gives us that salvation.
+The Old Testament Law, identifies sin and teaches the need for salvation; God's grace gives us that salvation through Jesus Christ.